 Outside of China, bitcoin miners are also gradually moving to cleaner energy.
 Drawing on data from 280 organisations across 59 countries globally, a 2019 Cambridge study found that at the time, 39% were already being powered by renewable energy sources.

 It’s also worth noting that while the world now seems transfixed on the energy usage of bitcoin, much of our other activities deserve scrutiny too in fuelling the climate crisis.
 According to the same Cambridge study that said bitcoin mining uses up more energy than Argentina, the “vampire” electricity wasted by inactive, but plugged-in home devices in the U.S. alone is enough to power the entire global bitcoin mining network for 1.8 years.

 Whether the cryptocurrency world will become a force to drive the green energy revolution or not remains to be seen.
 But one thing’s clear: this topic isn’t going anywhere, anytime soon.

-Lead image courtesy of Jack Taylor / Getty Images.
+Lead image courtesy of Wikimedia Commons.